enqueuer-land/enqueuer/docs/README.md

     - enqueuer-plugin-html-report

 **outputs**
-Once enqueuer runs every execution, it compiles a summary and sends it to every publisher listed in output.
+Once enqueuer runs every execution, it compiles a summary and sends it to every actuator listed in output.
-An important thing to note is that every available report publisher is available here.
+An important thing to note is that every available report actuator is available here.
 Yes, it means that you are able to send this report through "'http'", "'tcp'", etc. or through a [plugin one](https://github.com/enqueuer-land/plugins-list#enqueuer-plugins) or a [custom one](https://github.com/enqueuer-land/plugin-scaffold).
-You can run "'$ nqr -p'" to check available report publishers installed.
+You can run "'$ nqr -p'" to check available report actuators installed.
 Another important thing to note is the "'format'" value.
 By default a "'json'" summary is generated, but you can change it to whatever format you would like, such as: [Xunit](https://github.com/williamsdevaccount/enqueuer-plugin-xunit-report), [html](https://github.com/enqueuer-land/enqueuer-plugin-html-report)
 You can run "'$ nqr -f'" to check available installed formats or even [write your own](https://github.com/enqueuer-land/plugin-scaffold)